Metropolitan-Council/loop-sensor-trends/covid.traffic.trends/inst/app/www/ABOUT.md

 ### Contact

-Email Sara Maske at Sara.Maaske(at)metc.state.mn.us.
+Email Sara Maaske at Sara.Maaske(at)metc.state.mn.us.

 For app concerns, feel free to open an Issue on our [GitHub repository](https://github.com/Metropolitan-Council/loop-sensor-trends)